aus-groundcover/georapp-help/docs/data-layers.md

 ### Remove all layers (empty the workbench)
 Removing all layers in the workbench area (including the layers loaded by default) will empty the workbench leaving only the basemap.
 To empty the workbench click _Remove All_ under the blue “Explore map data” and “upload” tools (Figure 26)

-Note: all layers will be immediately removed leaving only the base map.
+Note: all layers will be immediately removed leaving only the basemap.
 There is no warning or undo for removing all layers.
 To return to the default view refresh the page or reload [https://map.geo-rapp.org](https://map.geo-rapp.org).

 <figure>
 <img src="../img/26-remove-all-layers.png" style="width:100%">